johnmcraig/Azure-image-gallery/README.md

 ## Azure Connection
 You will need a connection string from your Azure storage account found under the keys options that has to be stored s a JSON string in the User Secrets of the application.

-# Known Issues:
+## Known Issues:

-## Bug for deleting images from Database
+1. Bug for deleting images from Database has now been fixed.
-1. DeleteImage method in ImageServices.cs on line 59 where a Foreign Key Id for Image Tags will not allow the image to be deleted.

 # Future Features to be Implemented

 - A Search Query to find images by Title and Tag strings.
 - Pagination - Page numbers on the gallery if it gets larger.
-- Be able to edit tags.
+- Able to edit tags.

 ### Thanks where thanks need to be Credited